rinobatin/tailwind-parcel-starter/README.md

 # Tailwind CSS + Parcel Starter

-Creates a starter template to create static website with HTML, CSS and JavaScript.
+Creates a starter template to build static website with HTML, CSS and JavaScript.

 It uses the following: